provides you with basic skills in artistic interpretation,

 theory and technics with a focus on artistic development work in an

 international perspective.
-Every year more than 300 apply to
+Every year there is more than 300

-the programme so the competition is fierce.
-Among these a jury
+applicants to the programme so the competition is fierce.
+Among

-selects the ones they would like to meet for an interview and
+these a jury selects the ones they would like to meet for

-in the end approximately 15 of those are admitted.
+an interview and in the end approximately 15 of those are

 Own studios and well-equipped workshops